RubixML/ML/README.md

 Note that we are not using a Labeled Dataset here because we don't know the outcomes yet.
 In fact, the outcome is exactly what we are trying to predict.
 Next we'll look at how we can test the accuracy of the predictions our model makes.

 ### Evaluating Model Performance
 Making predictions is not very useful unless the Estimator can correctly generalize what it has learned during training.
 [Cross Validation](#cross-validation) is the process by which we can test the model for its generalization ability.
-For the purposes of this introduction, we will use a form of cross validation called [Hold Out](#hold-out).
-The idea is simple.
-Randomize and split the dataset into a training and testing set, such that a portion of the data is "held out" to be used to test the model.
-The reason we do not use *all* of the data for training is precisely because we want to test the model on samples that it has never seen before.
+For the purposes of this introduction, we will use a simple form of cross validation called [Hold Out](#hold-out).
+The Hold Out validator will take care of randomizing and splitting the dataset into  training and testing sets, such that a portion of the data is *held out* to be used to test (or *validate*) the model.
+The reason we do not use *all* of the data for training is precisely because we want to test the Estimator on samples that it has never seen before.

 Hold Out requires you to set the ratio of testing to training samples to use.
 In this case, let's chose to use a factor of 0.2 (20%) of the dataset for testing leaving the rest (80%) for training.
 Typically, 0.2 is a good default choice however your mileage may vary.
 The important thing to understand here is the trade off between more data for training and more precise testing results.
+Once you get the hang of Hold Out, the next step is to consider more elaborate cross validation techniques such as [K Fold](#k-fold), and [Leave P Out](#leave-p-out).

 To return a validation score from the Hold Out Validator using the Accuracy Metric just pass it the untrained Estimator instance and a dataset.